Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Communication.md

 ---
 ### Code, as the device of information broadcasting
+- code
-- code: The form of information that the encoder creates, which conforms to the channel standard, and which is interpretable by the decoder.
+	- The form of information that the encoder creates, which conforms to the channel standard, and which is interpretable by the decoder.

+- information
-- information: Information carried by a set of signals that represents new knowledge for a system.
-Examples for informations: Breakin news, weather forecasts, traffic reports etc.
+	- Information carried by a set of signals that represents new knowledge for a system.
+	- Examples for information: Breaking news, weather forecasts, traffic reports etc.

 ---
 ### Examples of channels